ALIMONY AND SPOUSAL SUPPORT WHEN FILING YOUR OWN DIVORCE

 Alimony Wage Garnishment

 The recipient can arrange for alimony payments to be automatically deducted from a former spouse’s paycheck.
 When permitted in the jurisdiction, the court issues an order garnishing a former spouse’s paycheck and deducting alimony payments.
-The employer forwards that money to the court, which makes payment to the recipient.
+The employer forwards that money to the court, which makes a payment to the recipient.
 Automatic payments eliminate the uncertainty of whether or when the former spouse will make payments.
-Keep in mind that not all state require this and many uncontested divorces do not include wage garnishment.
+Keep in mind that not all states require this, and many uncontested divorces do not include wage garnishment.

 Determining Alimony

-A party who does not ask for alimony during the divorce may not ask later after the divorce case is over.
+A spouse who doesn't ask for alimony during the divorce may not ask later after the divorce case is over.

-Spouses can agree to include the duration of alimony arrangement in the court order, but if they agree, the judge will always have the final say as to what is appropriate.
-Judges may ask questions, but also realize that spouse know their financial situation better than anyone.
+Spouses can agree to include the duration of alimony in the court order, but if they agree, the judge will always have the final say as to what is appropriate.
 Also, courts seldom award indefinite alimony or permanent alimony, which lasts until either spouse dies or until the court determines that alimony is no longer appropriate.
 Rehabilitative alimony lasts for a limited time, as determined by the couple or judge, for example, to allow the receiving spouse to obtain work experience or training necessary to compete in the workforce.